holographicSol/pyportplexed/README.md

-PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable to ready to use.

-^In just three lines of code in a Program that imports PyPortPlexed.
+PyPortPlexed very simply creates thread like objects that return results via porting to the n, that can be easily and simply placed directly into a variable to ready to use with just three lines of code in a Program that imports PyPortPlexed.

+Current versions are barebones and would potentially need sanitization depending on requirements.

+Please also understand thoroughly the implications and infinite use cases of eval() before handing and arguments to PyPortPlex, because currently eval() is implemented for flexibility while developing.